-1. Amendments to Credit Agreement.

-1.1 Section 2.4(b) of the Credit Agreement is hereby amended, with retroactive effect to October 31, 2016, to read in its entirety as follows:

-"(b) Payments by Account Debtors.
+- 1. Amendments to Credit Agreement. - 1.1 Section 2.4(b) of the Credit Agreement is hereby amended, with retroactive effect to October 31, 2016, to read in its entirety as follows: - "(b) Payments by Account Debtors.
 Other than during any period described in the next sentence, Borrowers shall deposit all payments from Account Debtors, insurance proceeds, and any other collections into the Collection Account, and, so long as no Event of Default is existing, such funds shall be transferred from the Collection Account to, and be maintained in, any other Deposit Accounts maintained with Lender or that are subject to Control Agreements as directed by Borrowers from time to time.
-At any time that Borrowers fail to maintain the Covenant Threshold for five or more consecutive Business Days (and continuing thereafter until such time as the Covenant Threshold is attained for not less than 60 consecutive days) or during the existence of an Event of Default, (i) Borrowers shall instruct all Account Debtors to thereafter make payments directly to the Collection Account (by wire transfer, ACH, or other means as Lender may direct from time to time), (ii) if any Borrower receives a payment of the Proceeds of Collateral directly, such Borrower will promptly deposit the payment or Proceeds into the Collection Account, (iii) until so deposited, such Borrower will hold all such payments and Proceeds in trust for Lender without commingling with other funds or property, and (iv) any collected and immediately available funds received in the Collection Account shall be applied by Lender to the outstanding Obligations (unless Lender is restricted or prohibited from doing so as a matter of law)."
+At any time that Borrowers fail to maintain the Covenant Threshold for five or more consecutive Business Days (and continuing thereafter until such time as the Covenant Threshold is attained for not less than 60 consecutive days) or during the existence of an Event of Default, (i) Borrowers shall instruct all Account Debtors to thereafter make payments directly to the Collection Account (by wire transfer, ACH, or other means as Lender may direct from time to time), (ii) if any Borrower receives a payment of the Proceeds of Collateral directly, such Borrower will promptly deposit the payment or Proceeds into the Collection Account and any funds maintained in any Deposit Account by Borrower shall be promptly transferred to the Collection Account, (iii) until so deposited, such Borrower will hold all such payments and Proceeds in trust for Lender without commingling with other funds or property, and (iv) any collected and immediately available funds received in the Collection Account shall be applied by Lender to the outstanding Obligations (unless Lender is restricted or prohibited from doing so as a matter of law)."